Tencent/Hippy/docs/en-us/guide/integration.md

 ### Prepare hippy-react compile time dependencies

-Take the official [example project](//github.com/Tencent/Hippy/tree/master/examples/hippy-react-demo) as an example, you need to use `npm i -D` to prepare the following dependencies.Of course, developers can choose according to their needs:
+Take the official [example project](//github.com/Tencent/Hippy/tree/master/examples/hippy-react-demo) as an example, you need to use `npm i -D` to prepare the following dependencies.
+Of course, developers can choose according to their needs:

 Required: